Christmas is coming… Headaches ruining your Holidays ?

 The suboccipitals are a triangular group of muscles that sit at the base of the skull and attach onto our first and second vertebra.
 They are responsible for tilting our head into an extended position and also assist in rotation.

-Why Do They Cause Pain?
+Why Do They Cause Headaches?

 The most likely cause of trouble with the suboccipital muscles is poor posture.
 When we slouch and adopt a rounded shoulder position, our neck naturally would slouch forward as well.
 That means our head would be looking down if we didn’t compensate with other muscles.
 In order to keep looking straight ahead, our suboccipitals contract and help us keep looking straight ahead.
 Poor posture is a problem for many people.
 This means that many people are likely suffering from tight suboccipitals muscles!